Comp120-Team1/comp120-spring2016-team1/docs/static_performance.md

 Overall, our loading times and file sizes reduced dramatically and our capacity increased.
 This is demonstrated in a YSlow rating improvement from 85 to 99.

+Unfortuntaely, we could not stress test again because we do not want to get charged for overloading the server with too many requests.

+Our page loading time reduced from ~250ms to 51ms, as measured by Google Chrome Auditing in Developer Tools.
+This is a decrease of 80%.

 #### Photo Evidence:

 ![YSlow Before]